-Long after your cruise holiday is over, you might sadly begin to forget little details about your trip.
+Long after your cruise vacation is over, you might sadly begin to forget little details about your trip.
 The best way to preserve your memories and capture them forever is by journaling.
 Once you’ve written down your travel memories, you will be able to look back years from now and recall all the small details that made your getaway so fantastic.
 Keeping a travel journal is a great way to remember all of the experiences you had on your trip.
-Try these tips to make the most of your holiday!
+Try these tips to make the most of your vacation!

 - Keep a separate journal just for traveling and take it with you on vacation.
 Writing while you're still on your trip, while everything is fresh in your mind, will help you record completely and accurately.

 - Start your journal with the most basic information: record the people you traveled with, the dates of your trip, name of cruise ship, length of cruise, and itinerary.
 List the ports of call and the hours you spent in each.

 - Next, write out all of the highlights of your day.
 Describe the activities you did or the time you spent relaxing.
 If there was something you wouldn't do again, record that too!